afarhan/bitx40/README.md

 Revision record

+v1.17
+- Added "Fine Tune" capability to SPOT button
+  While the SPOT button is held pressed, the radio will temporarily go into "FINE TUNE" mode, allowing the VFO to be set at 1Hz precision.
+This feature works also in SSB mode (except that no sidetone will be generated then).

 v1.16
 - Added CW SPOT TONE button for exact zero beating.
   Connect a pushbutton to Arduino pin D4.
 A SPOT tone will be heard when D4 is connected to ground.